The UW School of Public Health strives to create a learning and working environment free from sexual harassment, discrimination and retaliation.

 Know, also, that SafeCampus is a 24/7 resource able to provide support for, engage in safety planning with, and talk about options if you wish to talk with someone about what you’ve experienced or if you would like to consult with someone about what you’ve learned from another member of the UW community.

 Thank you for making SPH a sexual harassment free zone.
-Please do not hesitate to utilize the resources above to let us know how we can make our school a safer and more collaborative place to work and learn together.
+Please do not hesitate to let us know how we can make our school a safer and more collaborative place to work and learn together.